slhodak/SuperSaguiDrop/README.md

 ### How to Play

+### Hand Tracking
+An icon will appear at the top right of the screen that indicates whether any hands are detected (the game can detect up to 2 hands at once.)
+It will show a dotted outline of a hand when no hands are seen.

 #### Intercepting Saguis
-- The saguis will fall from trees (to-do: at various speeds and angles)
+- The saguis will fall from trees
 - Use your hands, tracked in real-time, to catch them.
 - Successfully catching a sagui awards points.

 #### Petting Oncas
-- Oncas will appear randomly (to-do: and move towards you.)
+- Oncas will appear randomly
 - Use your hands to pet them.
 - Successfully taming an onca awards extra points.

 ### Scoring
 - Points are awarded for: total saguis caught, oncas tamed, and the total time elapsed during the game.
-- The game ends when the player fails to catch 3 falling saguis. (to-do: or when health points lost due to onca attack.)
+- The game ends when the player fails to catch 3 falling saguis.

+#### Save Score
+- Players can save their scores to a server by pressing the "Save Score" button.
+- Scores from the past week can be seen by pressing the "Scoreboard" button on the title screen.

 ### Images